 15A NCAC 13C .0305 STANDARDS OF CONDUCT FOR REGISTERED ENVIRONMENTAL CONSULTANTS

 (a) The REC and its RSMs shall comply with the following standards of professional competence.
-RECs failing to do so shall be disqualified from performing work as an REC pursuant to this Section and shall be subject to any other applicable form of enforcement.

-(2) The RSM shall perform his or her services only in areas of his or her competence and shall not render a decision on any assessment or cleanup plan or document dealing with subject matter for which he or she lacks competence by virtue of education or experience.
+(2) The RSM shall perform his or her services only in areas of his or her competence and shall not render a decision on any assessment, cleanup plan, or document dealing with subject matter for which he or she lacks competence by virtue of education or experience.
 If a site assessment or cleanup activity opinion requires expertise outside the RSM's field of expertise, the RSM shall render such an opinion relying in part upon the advice of one or more professionals having relevant competence.

 (b) The REC and its RSMs shall comply with the following standards of professional responsibility.
-RECs failing to do so shall be disqualified from performing work as an REC pursuant to this Section and shall be subject to any other applicable form of enforcement.

-(1) An REC shall at all times recognize its primary obligation is to protect public health, safety and welfare and the environment in the performance of professional services as an REC.
+(1) An REC shall at all times recognize its primary obligation is to protect public health, safety, and welfare and the environment in the performance of professional services as an REC.

-(B) whether the remediating party has agreed to take corrective action; and
+(B) whether the remediating party has agreed to take corrective action;

 (4) In providing professional services all RSMs shall: